SarwarSaif/CICD-Copilot/README.md

 ## Using the Platform

 1. **MOP Files**: Upload your MOP files using the MOP Files page.
-2. **Pipelines**: Create pipelines from MOP files and configure their steps.
+2. **Pipelines**: Create pipelines from MOP files using the interactive visual editor:
+   - Drag and drop components onto the canvas
+   - Connect nodes to create a workflow
+   - Configure node properties in the right panel
+   - Save your pipeline design
 3. **Execution**: Execute pipelines and monitor their status.
 4. **Sharing**: Share pipelines with team members with view or edit permissions.
 5. **Dashboard**: Monitor overall platform usage and performance metrics.